-If you want to audition for the Scene Leader track, you will need to send us a video audition.
+If you want to audition for the TRACK F – Scene Leader, you will need to send us a video audition.
 Details are below.

-You are completely new to Swing dancing, or have only taken a handful of classes.
+You are fairly new to Swing dancing, or have only taken a handful of classes.
 This is your first Lindy Hop workshop weekend.
-You’re looking to learn a lot and have a a lot of fun.
+You’re looking to learn a lot and have a lot of fun.
 This track will provide just the right amount of classes.

+You have been a Lindy Hopper for a few years (at least!), you regularly travel to dance and take classes, and you are one of the better dancers in your scene.
 You are well versed in the dance, and you have familiarized yourself with the music, jazz structure, music vocabulary (e.g. ‘bar’, ‘phrase’), musical instruments, jazz artists.
-As you dance, your attention is now on what the music is doing, and less about what moves are going to be led next or how you'll move.
-You have taken private lessons from a variety of teachers, have learned and performed choreography, and can dance a variety of swingout styles.
+As you dance, you pay more attention to musicality, than how to execute moves.
+You may have taken private lessons from a variety of teachers, you’ve learned and performed choreography, and you can dance a variety of swing out styles.

 You are among the most practiced and experienced dancers in your scene, and you most likely compete and teach in addition to dancing socially.
 You have skills, a developed personal style, and are interested in continuously improving both.
-You find new ideas that don’t fit in your personal style to be an opportunity to grow.
+You experience new ideas that don’t fit in your personal style as an opportunity to grow.
 You are looking for a challenging class with peers of your level who are as prepared to work for it as you.

-This track requires a video audition.
+This track will audition via video.
 You will need to send in two videos of you dancing, one to a song slower than 180 bpm, and one to a song faster than 180 bpm.
-Please upload your audition videos to YouTube as unlisted and then send the links to email@example.com.
-Be sure to include your full name in the title of each video.
-Audition submission deadline is February 7th, 2018 at midnight.
+Please upload videos to YouTube as unlisted and then email us the links at email@example.com.
+Be sure to include your full name and whether this is the slower or faster song in the title of each video.